 In the fall of 2002, SSCAC's Food Resources program formed its own Food Distribution Center with the goal of getting more nutritious food to more hungry people in the most cost-effective way.

-Our Food Distribution Center serves as the hub where we collect, sort, inventory, store, and distribute a half million pounds of fresh and non-perishable food each year to over 70 emergency food providers throughout Plymouth County.
-Working together, we provide food to roughly 8,000 children, elderly, and families every month.
+Our Food Distribution Center serves as the hub where we collect, sort, inventory, store, and distribute 425,000 pounds of fresh and non-perishable food each year to over 60 emergency food providers throughout Plymouth County.
+Working together, we provide food to roughly 9,500 children, elderly, and families every year.

 Nearly all of the food that we collect is donated by compassionate individuals, organizations, community groups, and businesses all doing their part to Team Up Against Hunger and feed those in need.